HeinrichWirth/Kaggle_google_segmentation/README.md

 Develop a model that, by analyzing satellite imagery, will help improve the prediction of contrail formation from aircraft engines.
 These contrails contribute to global warming, making their monitoring critical for the environment.

 ### My Reflection on the Competition
 This competition marked my debut on the Kaggle platform.
 Although my initial outcome wasn't as expected, every phase of the competition provided invaluable experience.
+Validation result 0.75 (Dice), test ~0.58.

 After examining the winners' solutions post-competition, I identified several key takeaways:

 - Increasing image resolution: The top performers increased the resolution from 256 to 512 and even to 1024, significantly influencing prediction quality.
 This practice was new to me, and it gave me a profound understanding of its importance.
-- Data augmentation errors: I overlooked some augmentation nuances that could have affected the final outcome (explanation in the comment).
+- Data augmentation errors: I overlooked some augmentation nuances that could have affected the final outcome ([explanation in the comment](https://www.kaggle.com/competitions/google-research-identify-contrails-reduce-global-warming/discussion/430479)).
 - Modern architectures: Most winners employed UNet models with transformers.
 Delving into these solutions, I realized I missed out on implementing the latest deep learning advancements.
 Despite the above points, I noticed that in most aspects, my actions aligned with the winners'.
 This reaffirms that the core direction of my research and development was on track.